oscar-franzen/alona/preprocess_single_cell_rnaseq_data.md

 # Installation
 ## Aligner (HISAT2)
 There are multiple aligners.
 Here we will use [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) - a not too memory-hungry aligner.
-There are many other aligners for aligni.
-Download the source code and unpack:
+Download the source code, unpack and compile it:

 ```bash
 wget http://ccb.jhu.edu/software/hisat2/dl/hisat2-2.1.0-source.zip